-Table G-2.
-Housing Element Implementation Programs Impl ement tation by Program Objective (quantified/qualified) Implements Policy In progress 2021-2022 2023-2024 2025-2026 2027-2029 Annually or Ongoing By Fiscal Year 2022-2023, the City will establish an ADU Construction list with homeowners willing to offer their ADUs as affordable rentals f Housing Department to offset a portion of the cost of ADU construction apply towards the owner's construction costs.
-The owner would benefit from qualified tenan nt referrals from the Housir ng De partm ent a nd tenant case management if a tenant was formerly homeless.
-ADUs would also be eligible for Section 8, which w would benefit the e owne r with stable renta al payn nents.
+By Fiscal Year 2022-2023, the City will establish an ADU Construction Cost Assistance and Accelerator Program that pairs lower income households on a wait list with homeowners willing to offer their ADUs as affordable rentals for a period of up to 55 years.
+In exchange, homeowners would receive assistance from the Housing Department to offset a portion of the cost of ADU construction to apply towards building permit plan check fees, with the balance available to owners to apply towards the owner's construction costs.
+The owner would benefit from qualified tenant referrals from the Housing Department and tenant case management if a tenant was formerly homeless.
+ADUs would also be eligible for Section 8, which would benefit the owner with stable rental payments.